NiMlr/pybiv/README.md

 # coordinate priority (technical)
 c = np.arange(n)

-# compute the approximate minimum of the bivariate
+# compute the approximate minimum of the sum of bivariates
 res = bcadtr(f, 500, c=c)

 # decode to receive the reconstruction of the signal